anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #uc2figure title='Architecture overview using registrar-agent' artwork-align="left"}

-For authentication towards the domain registrar, the registrar-agent uses its LDevID.
+For authentication to the domain registrar, the registrar-agent uses its LDevID(RegAgt).
 The provisioning of the registrar-agent LDevID may be done by a separate BRSKI run or other means in advance.
-It is recommended to use short lived registrar-agent LDevIDs in the range of days or weeks.
+It is recommended to use short lived registrar-agent LDevIDs in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.

-If a registrar detects a request originates from a registrar-agent it is able to switch the operational mode from BRSKI to BRSKI-PRM.
+If a registrar detects a request that originates from a registrar-agent it is able to switch the operational mode from BRSKI to BRSKI-PRM.
-This may be supported by a specific naming in the SAN (subject alternative name) component of the LDeID(RegAgt) certificate.
+This may be supported by a specific naming in the SAN (subject alternative name) component of the LDevID(RegAgt) certificate.
-Alternatively, the domain may feature an own issuing CA for registrar agent LDevID certificates.
+Alternatively, the domain may feature an own issuing CA for registrar-agent LDevID certificates.

-In addition, the domain registrar may authenticate the user operating the registrar-agent to perform additional authorization of a pledge bootstrapping action.
-Examples for such user level authentication may be HTTP authentication or the usage of authorization tokens or other.
-This is out of scope of this document.
+This allows the registrar to detect registrar-agents based on the issuing CA.

 The following list describes the components in a (customer) site domain:

 * Pledge: The pledge is expected to respond with the necessary data objects for bootstrapping to the registrar-agent.
-  The transport protocol used between the pledge and the registrar-agent is assumed to be HTTP in the context of this document.
+  The protocol used between the pledge and the registrar-agent is assumed to be HTTP in the context of this document.
-  Other transport protocols may be used like CoAP, Bluetooth, or NFC, but are out of scope of this document.
+  Other protocols may be used like CoAP, Bluetooth, or NFC, but are out of scope of this document.
   A pledge acting as a server during bootstrapping leads to some differences to BRSKI:

   * Discovery of the domain registrar by the pledge is not needed as the pledge will be triggered by the registrar-agent.
+    This enables the registrar to verify that the pledge was contacted by an authorized registrar.
+	In addition, it enables the MASA to provide an agent-proximity assertion.

   * Discovery of the pledge by the registrar-agent must be possible.

   * As the registrar-agent must be able to request data objects for bootstrapping of the pledge, the pledge must offer corresponding endpoints.

-  * The registrar-agent may provide additional data to the pledge, in the context of the triggering request, to make itself visible to the domain registrar.
+  * The registrar-agent may provide additional data to the pledge in the context of the triggering request, to make itself visible to the domain registrar.

   * Order of exchanges in the call flow may be different as the registrar-agent collects both objects, pledge-voucher-request objects and pledge-enrollment-request objects, at once and provides them to the registrar.
     This approach may also be used to perform a bulk bootstrapping of several devices.